 Step 3.)
 Wash your casings.
 Again, be sure to check they are on a cold wash and rinse water cycle to avoid damaging or potentially melting your fabric.

 Most synthetic fibers do not need that long of a dry cycle.
 If you do dry them in a machine dryer, make sure you use a LOW HEAT setting in order to reduce the risk of damaging your casings.
 Natural fibers are also susceptible to shrink in the dryer as well.
 To avoid headaches later, make sure you dry your casings to an almost dry/slightly damp feel.
 It will be easier to put the casings back on the furniture as well.

 Thank you for reading our blog on washing upholstery fabric in the washing machine.
-If you have any question about washing Revolution Performance Fabrics in the washing machine, please contact us at email@example.com.
+If you have any questions about washing Revolution Performance Fabrics or Revolution Outdoor in the washing machine, please contact us at firstname.lastname@example.org.